fabiojbg/ChatGPT-Discord-Bot/README.md

 Observations:

 This robot(Rob) can store a certain number of previous messages in order to be able to mantain the conversations.
 If you wish to clear all previous messages and start a new topic all you have to do is say: "Rob, Hi"
+The conversations is stored in memory and it will be lost if the service is rebooted